This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

-The energy transition in Germany known as the “Energiewende”, is the country’s planned transition from a clear dominance of coal, oil and nuclear to a low-carbon and nuclear-free economy based on the utilization of renewable sources.
-The ambitious goal is to cut CO2 emissions by 80% and increase the share of renewable energy in total energy consumption to 60% by 2050.
-Investments in offshore wind, photovoltaics, grid expansion and energy storage projects will be necessary as well as the implementation of a new, smart energy infrastructure that can balance the fluctuating supply of renewable sources.
-Energy efficiency will play a central role.
+Investments in offshore wind, photovoltaics, grid expansion, and energy storage projects will be necessary.
+So will the implementation of a new, smart energy infrastructure that can balance the fluctuating supply of renewable sources.
+Furthermore, energy efficiency will play a key role.
 For decades, Germany has been the global pioneer in applying renewable energy and environmental technologies.

-However, Germany has maintained a high degree of oil and natural gas to maintain electricity supply security.
-The lack of natural resources has led to an energy sector that highly depends on imports.
-Oil and gas are almost exclusively imported.
-These dependencies have created two situations of instability.
+However, Germany has maintained a high degree of oil and natural gas to maintain electricity supply security with oil and gas being almost exclusively imported.
+These dependencies have generated two potential sources of instability.
 First, global price changes strongly affect German energy importers and end users.
-Second, market developments depend heavily on Germany’s international relations with certain countries, with Russia playing a crucial role.
-The planned nuclear and coal phase-outs at the same time are set to increase the country’s reliance on natural gas, making it increasingly important to continue efforts to diversify gas supply options, including through liquefied natural gas imports.
+Second, market developments depend heavily on Germany’s relations with certain countries.
+The planned nuclear and coal phase-outs at the same time are set to increase the country’s reliance on natural gas, making it increasingly important to continue efforts to diversify gas supply options, including liquefied natural gas imports.

 Although the share of electricity produced from renewable sources fed into the grid has been constantly increasing, there have been no remarkable incidents of power interruptions thus far.
 Commercial and private consumers can rely on a stable, continuous energy supply, for Germany has one of the lowest power interruption rates worldwide.

-Energy consumption: Germany is the largest energy consumer in Europe followed by France and the UK.
-As of 2021, primary energy consumption amounted to 12,193 Petajoule, with more than 75% coming from fossil sources, 16.1% from renewables, and 6.2% from nuclear energy.
+Energy consumption: Germany is the largest energy consumer in Europe followed by France and the U.K. As of 2022, primary energy consumption amounted to 11,769 Petajoules, with more than 75% coming from fossil sources, as well as 17.2% from renewables and 3.2% from nuclear energy.
 Energy consumption is still noticeably lower than before the outbreak of COVID 19.
-Price developments in energy markets also caused a noticeable reduction in consumption.
-The phase-out of nuclear energy by the end of 2022, the incipient phase-out of coal and the continued promotion of renewable energies have caused changes in the 2021 energy mix.
-Mineral oil remained the most important source of energy with a share of 32.3%, followed by natural gas with 26.8%.
-Lignite accounted for 9.2% and hard coal for 8.5%.
-The contribution of nuclear energy was 6.1%.
-Renewable energies slightly reduced their share of total energy consumption to 15.9% due to weak wind and at the same time colder weather.
-Biomass, which accounts for more than 50% of renewable energy, recorded a 3% increase in consumption.
-Hydroelectric power stations increased by a 4%.
-Power generation from PV systems increased by 1%.
-Onshore wind farms saw a 15% drop in power generation and offshore plants fell 1%.
+Price developments in energy markets also caused a 3.5% reduction in consumption compared to 2021.
+The phase-out of nuclear energy and the continued promotion of renewable energies have caused changes in the 2022 energy mix.
+Mineral oil remained the most important source of energy with a share of 35.3%, followed by natural gas with 23.7%.
+Lignite accounted for 9.9% and hard coal for 9.8%, as the planned phase-out of coal was put on hold until April 2023 due to dislocations in the global energy market.
+Biomass, which accounts for more than 50% of renewable energy, recorded a 1% increase in consumption.
+The output of hydroelectric power stations decreased by 13%, suffering from a prolonged drought.
+Power generation from PV systems increased by 19% thanks to significantly sunnier weather, while wind power increased 10%.

-Energy production: Domestic energy generation was able to cover 29% of total consumption and increased by 4.9 percent to 3,552 PJ in 2021.
-The most important domestic energy source is now renewable energy with a share of 54.7%, a decline of 4% compared to 2020.
-Lignite follows with 32.4%.
-Domestic natural gas production increased slightly and added 4.6%.
-The other energy sources reach shares in the low single digits.
-Hard coal mining stopped in Germany at the end of 2018.
+Energy production: Domestic energy generation was able to cover 16% of total consumption in 2023.
+The most important domestic energy source is renewable energy with a share of 42.3%, a decline of 4% compared to 2021.
+Lignite follows with 33.3%.
+Domestic natural gas production increased considerably and added 11.4%.
+The shares of other energy sources amount only to the low single digits.

-Electricity production: A major part of electricity produced and fed into the grid in Germany in 2021 came from conventional energy sources and accounted for 57.6% of total electricity production.
-Lignite-fired power plants increased their net production to 99 TWh.
-Net electricity generation from nuclear power was at 65.4 TWh, from gas-fired power plants around 51 TWh and from hard coal-fired power plants at 46.4 TWh.
-The proportion of electricity produced from renewable energy sources and fed into the grid decreased by 7.6% to 42.4%.
-Due to weather conditions, the share of renewables in the net electricity generation fell to 45.7 percent, compared to 50.0 percent in 2020.
-Electricity from wind power amounted to about 113.5 TWh and with a share of 23.1% wind was again the most important source of electricity.
-German photovoltaic systems generated about 48.4 TWh electricity, about 44.6 TWh of which were fed into the public grid and 3.8 TWh were self-consumed.
-Hydropower contributed 19.4 TWh to electricity generation.
-With hardly any change in installed capacity, biomass generated slightly more electricity in 2021 (43 TWh).
-In total, renewable energy sources produced about 225 TWh in 2021, about 6% below 2020’s value.
+Electricity generation: German electrical generation increased by .4% in 2022 and totaled to 506.8 TWh.
+A major part of electricity produced and fed into the grid in Germany in 2022 came from conventional energy sources and accounted for 51.7% of total electricity production.
+Lignite-fired power plants increased their net production to 105 TWh, to ease pricing pressure from natural gas shortages.
+Net electricity generation from nuclear power totaled 32.8 TWh, from gas-fired power plants around 51.9 TWh and from hard coal-fired power plants 56.3 TWh.
+The proportion of electricity produced from renewable energy sources and fed into the grid increased as a share of total consumption by 5.6% to 48.3%.
+Electricity from wind power amounted to about 131.3 TWh and with a share of 25.9% wind was again the most important source of electricity.
+German photovoltaic systems generated about 55.3 TWh electricity, a 19% increase from 2021.
+Biomass generated 41.6 TWh and hydropower accounted for the vast majority of the remaining 14.2 TWh contributed by renewable sources.
+In total, renewable energy sources produced about 244.8 TWh in 2022, about 9% above 2021’s value.

 The Federal Ministry for Economic Affairs and Climate Action (BMWK) oversees the country’s energy policy and supervises the energy sector.
 The Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) is responsible for environmental protection, nature conservation and consumer protection.

 The two pillars of the “Energiewende” are renewable energy sources and energy efficiency.
-The legal background is the Renewable Energy Source Act (EEG) that regulates the renewable electricity sector, and the Renewable Energies Heat Act (EEWärmeG) promotes the increase of heat generated from renewable energy in new buildings.
-Another amendment to the country’s Renewable Energy Sources Act has already been prepared.
+Key legal provisions are the Renewable Energy Source Act (EEG), which regulates the renewable electricity sector, and the Renewable Energies Heat Act (EEWärmeG), which promotes the increase of heat generated from renewable energy in new buildings.
 The share of wind or solar power should reach 80% by 2030.
 By then, Germany’s onshore wind energy capacity should double to up to 110 GW, offshore wind energy should reach 30 GW - arithmetically the capacity of 10 nuclear plants - and solar energy would more than triple to 200 GW.

-Germany’s power grid ranks among the most reliable in the world, despite an increasing share of fluctuating renewable energy sources.
-The government has made the extension of the grid a priority to maintain this high level of resilience.
+Energy infrastructure: Germany’s power grid ranks among the most reliable in the world, despite an increasing share of fluctuating renewable energy sources.
 The German energy transition is creating completely new challenges for the transport of electricity because the power generation structure is changing.
-Increasingly, electricity is being generated by distributed wind and solar installations, some of them located a long way from the consumers.
-Not least, the electricity generated by wind turbines and new conventional power stations in the north of Germany must be transported to the major power consumption regions in the west and south.
+Increasingly, electricity is being generated by wind and solar installations that are distributed throughout the country, some of them located a long way from the consumers.
+Furthermore, the electricity generated by wind turbines and new conventional power stations in the north of Germany must be transported to the major power consumption regions in the west and south.

 Hence, major investments in the expansion of the transmission and distribution networks are planned as a result of renewable energy integration and the growing consolidation of Europe’s energy markets.
 New technologies in the energy grid sector – for example superconductors, high-temperature lines and local power transformers – are being tested in pilot projects.
-ICT solutions provide important information for the safe operation of power grids.
+Information and communication-based technologies (ICT) provide important information for the safe operation of power grids.
 Alongside battery storage with solar systems, large-scale storage solutions are playing a growing role in the balancing energy market.
-Hydrogen also plays an important role thanks to the linking of energy, heat and the mobility sector.
+Hydrogen also plays an important role thanks to the linking of the energy, heat and mobility sector.

 Intelligent networks or “smart grids” allow fluctuating renewable energy power generation and consumption to be optimally managed by allowing a shift from “consumption-oriented generation” to “generation-optimized consumption.”